Introduction

 Site Descriptor

-Navigation Links
+</project>Navigation Links

 - Introduction

-template------ Introduction ------ Author ------ YYYY-MM-DD ------ Plugin Name Plugin introduction, description, and other relevant information. * Goals Overview General information about the goals. * {{{<goal>.html}prefix:goal}} short description for this plugin goal. * Usage General instructions on how to use the Plugin Name can be found on the {{{usage.html}usage page}}.
+src/site/apt/index.apttemplate:------ Introduction ------ Author ------ YYYY-MM-DD ------ Plugin Name Plugin introduction, description, and other relevant information. * Goals Overview General information about the goals. * {{{<goal>.html}prefix:goal}} short description for this plugin goal. * Usage General instructions for using the Plugin Name can be found on the {{{usage.html}usage page}}.
 Some more specific use cases are described in the examples given below.
-Last but not least, users occasionally contribute additional examples, tips or errata to the {{{http://docs.codehaus.org/display/MAVENUSER/Plugin+Name}plugin's wiki page}}.
-In case you still have questions regarding the plugin's usage, please have a look at the {{{faq.html}FAQ}} and feel free to contact the {{{mailing-lists.html}user mailing list}}.
-The posts to the mailing list are archived and could already contain the answer to your question as part of an older thread.
+Last but not least, users occasionally contribute additional examples, tips or errata to the plugin's wiki page.
+If you have questions regarding the plugin, consult the {{{faq.html}FAQ}} and feel free to contact the {{{mailing-lists.html}user mailing list}}.
+Posts to the mailing list are archived and might already contain the answer to your question.
 Hence, it is also worth browsing/searching the {{{mailing-lists.html}mail archive}}.
-If you feel like the plugin is missing a feature or has a defect, you can fill a feature request or bug report in our {{{issue-management.html}issue management system}}.
+If you think the plugin is missing a feature or has a defect, you can file a feature request or bug report in the {{{issue-management.html}issue management system}}.
 When creating a new issue, please provide a comprehensive description of your concern.
-Especially for fixing bugs it is crucial that the developers can reproduce your problem.
+Especially for fixing bugs, it is crucial that the developers can reproduce your problem.
 For this reason, entire debug logs, POMs or most preferably little demo projects attached to the issue are very much appreciated.
 Of course, patches are welcome, too.
-Contributors can check out the project from our {{{scm.html}source repository}} and will find supplementary information in the {{{/guides/development/guide-helping.html}guide to helping with Maven}}. * Examples To provide you with better understanding of some usages of the Plugin Name, you can take a look into the following examples: * {{{./examples/example-one.html}Example Description One}} * {{{./examples/example-two.html}Example Description Two}}
+Contributors can check out the project from our {{{scm.html}source repository}} and will find supplementary information in the {{{/guides/development/guide-helping.html}guide to helping with Maven}}. * Examples To help you understand some usages of the Plugin Name, you can take a look at the following examples: * {{{./examples/example-one.html}Example Description One}} * {{{./examples/example-two.html}Example Description Two}} - Goals

-is generated by the Maven Plugin Plugin.
+plugin-info.htmlis generated by the Maven Plugin Report Plugin.
 Until the Maven Site Plugin is updated it would be better to pull it out to the main menu for greater visibility.
 This contains the goals and their descriptions with a link to the configuration parameters.
 The information is based on the comments and annotations of the plugin. - Usage (this was previously called Howto)

 The usage page describes the the basic use cases for the plugin goals which includes sample POM configurations and explanation of how the goals work.